Response to the Great East Japan Earthquake

 Initiatives to Support Recovery of Areas Affected by the Great East Japan Earthquake

 Tokio Marine Group has been engaging in activities to support areas affected by the Great East Japan Earthquake.
 Starting from May 2011 immediately following the disaster, Group company employees, agents and their families across the country have provided support to disaster areas in Otsuchi-cho (Kamihei-gun) and Rikuzentakata City in Iwate Prefecture and Ishinomaki City and Kesennuma City in Miyagi Prefecture.
 Their activities include removing disaster debris, cleaning up houses damaged in the tsunami, removing mud from houses and street drainage gutters, assisting in agricultural and fishery related work, sorting books for donation to libraries in disaster areas and cleaning damaged and mud-covered photographs and documents.

 As another ongoing effort, the company provides local dishes of the areas affected by the disaster at its employee cafeteria and donates a portion of sales of these dishes.
-During the period from April 2015 to March 2016, the company sold about 1,900 dishes and donated approximately 190,000 yen to the Great East Japan Earthquake Fukushima Children’s Fund.
-Donations are used to support the recovery of Fukushima Prefecture.
+During the period from April 2017 to March 2018, the company sold about 1,425 dishes and donated approximately 142,500yen to the Great East Japan Earthquake Miyagi Children’s Fund.
+Donations are used to support the recovery of Miyagi Prefecture.

 Support for the Ten-Year Restoration Project of the Coastal Forests of Tohoku Region

 Tokio Marine & Nichido supports the Ten-Year Restoration Project of the Coastal Forests of Tohoku Region led by the Organization for Industrial, Spiritual and Cultural Advancement-International (OISCA).

 Disaster Prevention Lessons